storageos/storageos.github.io/_docs/manage/configuring.md

 ## Containers

-The Containers window can be accessed under Provisioning {% icon fa-arrow-right %} Containers.
+The Containers window can be accessed under Provisioning > Containers.

 1. Essentially, in the context of Docker, this window provides you with the output of `docker ps` and `docker ps -a`
 2. From this window you can filter by column by typing your filter into the *Filter containers* box
 3. You can also change the view for running, stopped and all (`-a`) images.

    ![screenshot](/images/docs/manage/containers.png)